-Similar cultural roots don't always promise a connection with a therapist, yet feeling safe, heard, and seen within therapy sessions helps me open up more.
-For me, working with a therapist who mirrors my multicultural background and understands the layers of my identity is vital.
+Sharing similar cultural roots with a therapist doesn't always guarantee a connection with them, but feeling safe, heard, and seen within therapy sessions helps me open up more.
+For me, working with a Latina mental health expert who understands my multicultural background and the layers of my identity is vital.

 Today, I have a Dominican therapist with gorgeous curly hair with whom I discuss my childhood, career, relationships, goals, fears, and more.
-My therapist understands comments such as "Being the only Latina in the room" and the heaviness it brings at times.
-She completely understands the stigma around the 'y el novio?' question I face constantly.
-Not just on Thanksgiving or Christmas, but all year round.
-She holds spaces for moments when I express the conflict I had and still have with Latinos who voted for Trump.
-We tackle conversations around cultural bias, hair woes that connect to personal experiences, generational traumas, and exploring native roots healing practices.
-I learned to tap into Afro-Puerto Rican healing modalities with plant medicines and herbs along with powerful Dominican chants that serve as positive affirmations.
+My therapist has experienced "being the only Latina in the room" and the heaviness that can bring.
+She understands the stigma around the "y el novio?" question I confront constantly — not just on Thanksgiving or Christmas, but all year round.
+She holds space for moments when I express the conflict I had and still have with Latinos who voted for Trump.
+We tackle conversations around cultural bias, hair woes that connect to personal experiences, generational trauma, and exploring native healing practices.
+I learned to tap into Afro-Puerto Rican healing modalities with plant medicines and herbs, along with powerful Dominican chants that serve as positive affirmations.

-Unfortunately, in my experience, speaking with psychology professionals who do not understand my cultural references sets back my progression.
-Being seen and heard has been such a powerful move for my wellness journey.
+In my experience, working with psychology professionals who do not understand my cultural references sets back my progress.
+Being seen and heard has been a powerful move for my wellness journey.

 I celebrate accomplishments and unload setbacks because I trust her.
-There's an energetic space that our backgrounds provide, a sacred sanctuary to be authentically myself.
-We joke at times about our Latina mom complaining about us not eating enough then body-shaming for indulging.
-I no longer worry about being too urban or too loud when letting loose or passionate about an experience or topic.
+There's an energetic space that our backgrounds provide, a sacred sanctuary that allows me to be my authentic self.
+We joke at times about our Latina moms complaining about us not eating enough and then body-shaming us for indulging.
+I no longer worry about being too "urban" or too loud when letting loose or expressing my passion for an experience or a topic.
 Having a Latinx mental health professional has been a game changer.
-As I continue to nourish and discover myself and honor the fact that I am my ancestors' wildest dreams, therapy is my weekly practice of radical recovery.
+As I continue to nourish myself, engage in self-discovery, and honor the fact that I am my ancestors' wildest dreams, therapy is my weekly practice of radical recovery.